 It’s important to have an emergency plan so if your cat or dog suddenly needs medical care, you won’t be caught off guard.

-- Familiarize yourself with your local emergency veterinary clinics or pet hospitals, such as Clarkson Village Animal Hospital.
-The best case scenario is a clinic – like ours – that is open 24/7, every day, with a veterinarian and Registered Veterinary Technician (RVT) on-site at all times.
+- Familiarize yourself with your local emergency veterinary clinics or pet hospitals.
+The best case scenario is a clinic that is open 24/7, every day, with a veterinarian and Registered Veterinary Technician (RVT) on-site at all times.
 You must make sure that you are not calling an “emergency hospital” with the vet at home on call.

 - Consider how long it would take you to travel to the emergency vet clinic – physical distance is not as important as the amount of time it takes.
 Also, in the case of emergency, ask the veterinary hospital the anticipated waiting time.
 A hospital farther away with a shorter waiting time may be a better option.

-If you have any uncertainty at all about whether or not your pet needs emergency veterinary care – come right in!
+If you have any uncertainty at all about whether or not your pet needs emergency veterinary care – take your pet right in!

 Better to be safe than sorry.
-Ideally, call the emergency animal hospital or come in straight away.
+Ideally, call the emergency animal hospital or go in straight away.